Bonbisu/fleet-site/README.md

 Every element within a statement can be considered an expression, except for the semicolon.
 Example:

 ```js
 a = b * 2;
 ```

 The statement above has 4 expressions:
 - `2` is a literal value expression
 - `b` is a variable expression, which means to retrieve its current value
 - `b * 2` is an arithmetic expression, which means to do the multiplication
 - `a = b * 2` is an assignment expression, which means to assign the result of the b * 2 expression to the variable a (more on assignments later)

-Another view is separating expressions by parentesis:
+Another view is separating expressions by `parentheses/brackets`:

 ```js
 ((a) = ((b) * (2)) );